GeneralProducts/day-of-code/_posts/2018-10-12-using-command-tags.md

 * The `for` method lets you iterate through each instance of an item in a collection.
 * In Ruby, a dot means ‘call a method on an object’.
 * You can use methods to increase the number of things an object can know about or do.
+* Read the docs!
+* All programmers rely on Google.
+* Programming is less about maths, and more about logic and process.